rstub/swephR/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Updated the CITATION file to use bibentry()

 ## Test environments

-* local Linux install: R 4.2.2
+* local Linux install: R 4.3.0
 * Ubuntu (on GHA): R oldrel, release, devel
 * Mac OS X (on GHA): R release
 * Windows (on GHA): R release